qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/qp-fastp-minimap2.rst

 However, because this flag was not specified, that behavior did not occur.

-In the metagenomic dataset the adapters were discovered in, we observed a few sequences with high replication, which assignments to a few genomes in RS210.
+In the metagenomic dataset the adapters were discovered in, we observed a few sequences with high replication, with assignments to a few genomes in RS210.
 The coverage of those genomes, using all metagenomic short reads, was constrained to very specific regions.
 The replicated sequences exhibited high identity to known adapters.
 As such, we suspect the replicated sequences we observed were